00009967/ProfileScroller/README.md

-# Helle this simple app is intended to scroll profile
+# Hi this simple app is intended to scroll profile

 it has been created using only JavaScript and HTML by using BootSrtap styling.